vevenom/pytorchgeonodes/README.md

 ---
 ## Contributing

-We introduced PyTorchGeoNodes with the goal of creating a framework for developing differentiable shape programs and simplifying their applications in tasks in 3D scene understanding.
+We introduced PyTorchGeoNodes with the goal of creating a framework for developing differentiable shape programs and enabling their applications for tasks in 3D scene understanding.
 We are encouraging and welcoming contributions and integrations of new functionalities into PyTorchGeoNodes.

 ---